Rouji/single_php_filehost/README.md

 # Single .php Filehost
 Simple PHP script, mainly for sharing random files with people using curl. (and thus in an easily scriptable way)

-Puts a file sent via POST into a configured directory with a randomised filename but preserving the original file extension, and returns a link to it.
+Puts a file sent via POST into a configured directory with a randomised filename but preserving the original file extension and returns a link to it.
 Actually serving the file to people is left to apache to figure out.

 There's also a mechanism for removing files over a certain age, which can be invoked by calling the script with a commandline argument.

 # Config
 All configuration is done using the global variables at the top of **index.php**.
-Hopefully, they're explained well enough in the short comments besides them.
+Hopefully they're explained well enough in the short comments besides them.

 To accommodate for larger uploads, you'll also need to set the following values in your php.ini:
 upload_max_filesize